Anomalous-Sentiment/SINoALICE-DB-Updater/README.md

 This is needed to pull the required SINoALICE-API submodule included in the repo.
 Note that this will pull from the latest commit of the main branch.

+### SQL Database Setup
+The [database](/database) directory contains all the SQL scripts needed to setup a PostgreSQL database for storing data.

+Run them in the following order:
+1. create_db.sql
+2. create_views.sql
+3. create_triggers.sql
+4. init_data.sql

+The remainder of the files are miscellaneous queries and not important.

 ### Environment Variables
 Refer to the `example.env` file to see what variables are required.
 All variables used by the [SINoALICE API project](https://github.com/Anomalous-Sentiment/SINoALICE-Simplified-API) are required, in addition to a database URL and logging URL.
+For reference, logging was implemented with Papertrail logging in mind.

 ## Using the Docker Image
 For ease of use and simplicity, a Dockerfile has been provided to ensure minimal problems when running the Python scripts.